 Since then, my career has followed roughly the same path – find stuff that needs fixing and then use technology to fix it.

 Today, I’m a Developer Evangelist for AWS.
 I spend most of my time talking to developers about new tools, languages and products we’re launching and getting their feedback.
 This is invaluable in ensuring we create the best products we can and that developers get the most value out of them.

-While I work across all of our technologies, my particular passion is the Web.
-I regularly speak, blog and about all aspects of Web development and implementation.
-I’ve written articles for, and been featured in, .NET Magazine, ZDNet, the Microsoft Developer Network and Windows Magazine.
+While I work across all of our technologies, my focus is .net development.
+I regularly speak, blog and produce videos about all aspects of Cloud development and implementation.